-Omaha Hi-Lo Showdown Rules
+Omaha Hi-Lo Basic Rules

 Assuming you understand how to play Omaha High, let's look at what distinguishes the two games.
 Omaha Hi-Lo is a "split pot" game, meaning that at showdown, the pot is divided in half, with one half being awarded to the winning best hand, and the other half to the best qualifying "low hand."
 If the same player is winning both high hand and low hand without splitting with any other players it´s called a scoop.

 The winning high hand in Omaha Hi-Lo is identical to that of Omaha High.
 There are no qualification requirements for the high, meaning there will always be a winning high hand.